E-G-C/avs-workshop-step-by-step/module-3-task-3.md

 <span style="color:green">Remember X is your group number, Y is your participant number, Z is the SDDC you've been paired with.</span>

-In this task you will configure the recovery site GROUPZ-AVS-SDDC with a network segment for the VMs moved by SRM from the primary site.
+In this task you will configure the recovery site GPSUS-NAMEZ-SDDC with a network segment for the VMs moved by SRM from the primary site.
 In this lab, we focus on a basic scenario where the VMs protected by SRM do not need to retain their IP address when moved to the recovery site.
 A DHCP service is used both in